UA-Online/style-guide/_entries/spacing.md

 ---
 # spacing

-M&R custom is to use one space between sentences.
+Marketing custom is to use one space between sentences.